Back • Return Home

 "That's the one!
 Anyway, here's Wayne..."

 After a few seconds, a deep voice snapped, "What do you want?"

+Rather than dancing around the subject, Mars figured that he would just ask plainly.
 "Uh, hi Wayne.
 I was wondering if GLaSS was capable of tracking down Johnny Orca."

 "Don't you ever mention that on an insecure line...Besides, we have the use of your systems, not the other way around.
 Now, if you'll excuse me, we have to go waste those tax dollars." *click*